andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/data-persistence/nspersistentcloudkitcontainer-buggy-behavior-list.md

 I'm keeping this list of buggy behavior to help keep my head straight.
 I've also filed bug reports on each.

 Hopefully others in the iOS community who are experimenting with `NSPersistentCloudKitContainer` can confirm or deny these same oddities.
 If they're fixed in a subsequent beta, I'll come back here and note it!

+## Enabling CloudKit doesn't create a default container
+In Xcode 11 Beta 3, adding the iCloud capability and clicking the CloudKit checkbox does not automatically create a container for your app.

 ## Existing data doesn't sync
 Suppose that...